 On the go?
-Listen to the audio version of this blog to take us with you!
+Listen to the audio version of How to Get More HVAC Leads!

 Summer was a scorcher for some, but a breeze for you.
 HVAC leads were easy to come by, the calendar was booked up, you were always on the move.
 But as the temperature drops, the steady flow of business goes with it, and things can begin to feel uncertain.

 This is a common problem in the industry, and something many businesses feel they just need to brace for and bear through.
 However, that doesn’t need to be the case.
 Implementing a solid strategy can ensure you’re busy year round.

 So, keep on reading to find out how, or skip to what matters most to you!

 The best part?
 These strategies are all free to implement, causing no stress to find a budget when cash flow is already proving tight.

 1. Need more HVAC leads?
 Look no further than a service reminder.

 Getting HVAC leads doesn’t always mean buying opportunities.
 Business from existing customers is just as effective, if not more!

 Service reminders are arguably the most underrated method of getting business.
 When the phone is ringing off the hook during the busy months, reminding customers that it might be time for a tune up probably creeps further and further down your to-do list.
 And unfortunately, it probably is not at the top of your customers’ minds either.

 Why?
 In most cases, it’s simply because most people don’t think that far ahead.
 The air conditioner is working, the heater seems fine–that is, until they’re not.
 And those emergency call outs are no fun for anyone in the peak of a heat wave or the middle of a blizzard.